 Given the ski center’s name, I decided to hike up to the peak that gave the center its name.
 The view at the beginning wasn’t anything special, but it began to get better as I got higher.
 It is topped with a stunning vista of the Julian Alps across at 1,922m above sea level.
 I can only describe it as being on top of the world.
 You can read more about my hike up Mount Vogel on my blog.

 A waterfall northeast of Lake Bohinj, Savica Slap is famous for its A-shaped double waterfall resulting from a fault line.

-A well-developed tourist attraction, there are a paved set of stairs that lead to the waterfall.
+A well-developed tourist attraction has a paved set of stairs leading to the waterfall.
 However, be warned that it’s pretty long, and there isn’t a lot of space at the end for everyone to get a good photo at once.
 Despite that, the Savica Slap is a beautiful waterfall that hangs on the limestone cliff.
 And with the vibrant water and curious shape, it is the most visited attraction.
 Not to mention, it involves the least amount of exercise.

 Where To Stay In Lake Bohinj

 How To Get To Lake Bohinj

 Lake Bohinj is close to Lake Bled, so visiting Bohinj is easy to do on a day trip when you visit Lake Bled on the same day.
 And the best way to get to Bohinj is by car.
 Without the hectic summer traffic, the travel times are as follows:

 - The driving distance from Lake Bled to Bohinj is: 30 minutes (30 kilometers)